Bajorat Media

 How retargeting works

-Advantages of retargeting
+Benefits of retargeting

 - Better conversion rates: Targeting users who have already shown interest in a product or service increases the chances of a successful conversion.